 The main Officers of the Province are also to be seen frequently at meetings in other Orders and welcome an approach from Freemasons who want to learn more about the Royal Arch.

-Last year a different approach was taken to try and maximise the opportunity for direct feedback from the Representatives, and after a brief welcome by the ME Grand Superintendent the 50 attendees were allocated into a smaller “workshop” group, hosted by a senior member of the Province.
-This provided a much greater opportunity for everyone to contribute their views on the matters being considered and that they wished to discuss.
+Over recent years a different approach has been taken to try and maximise the opportunity for direct feedback from the Representatives, and after a brief welcome by the ME Grand Superintendent the attendees are allocated into a smaller “workshop” group, hosted by a senior member of the Province.
+This provies a much greater opportunity for everyone to contribute their views on the matters being considered and that they wished to discuss.
 The intention will be to repeat this formulae and encourage feedback from the Lodge Representatives.

 The discussions can be wide ranging and will enable the views of the Lodge Representatives to be listened to on their role, the level of support required from Provincial Grand Chapter etc. It will also give the opportunity to share ideas and initiatives which may have been successful in promoting the Royal Arch and recruiting members.

 Here you may find answers to many questions asked about the Royal Arch.
 These questons vary in style greatly.
 Should you have aparticular question to raise please contact us.
 We will make every effort to assist you.

 Greater lifestyle choices and increased career commitment have lead to busier and more varied lives and Freemasonry is required to compete with an ever broadening spectrum of alternative leisure pursuits.